Geocaching: Variations

-Traditional geocaching gave birth to GeoCaching – an active urban game of the Encounter project.
-The game is quite similar to geocaching but has time limitations and hints.

 Geocaches vary in size, difficulty, and location.
 Simple caches that are placed near a roadside are often called "drive-bys", "park 'n grabs" (PNGs), or "cache and dash".
 Geocaches may also be complex, involving lengthy searches, significant travel, or use of specialist equipment such as SCUBA diving, kayaking, or abseiling.
 Different geocaching websites list different variations per their own policies.

-Container sizes range from "nanos", particularly magnetic nanos, which can be smaller than the tip of a finger and have only enough room to store the log sheet, to 20-liter (5 gallon) buckets or even larger containers, such as entire trucks.
+Container sizes range from nano, particularly magnetic nanos, which can be smaller than the tip of a finger and have only enough room to store the log sheet, to 20-liter (5 gallon) buckets or even larger containers, such as entire trucks.
 The most common cache containers in rural areas are lunch-box-sized plastic storage containers or surplus military ammunition cans.
 Ammo cans are considered the gold standard of containers because they are very sturdy, waterproof, animal- and fire-resistant, and relatively cheap, and have plenty of room for trade items.
 Smaller containers are more common in urban areas because they can be more easily hidden.

 Geocache types

 Over time many variations of geocaches have developed.
 Different platforms often have their own rules on which types are allowed or how they are classified.
-The following cache types are supported by both geocaching.com and opencaching.us unless stated otherwise.
+The following cache types are supported by geocaching.com.

-A Traditional cache is the most common type and consists of a container with a logbook.
-Exact coordinates where the cache is located are given.

-A Multi-cache consists of one or more stages, each of them containing the coordinates for the next one; the final stage contains a physical container with the logbook.
-An Offset cache is a multi-cache in which the initial coordinates are for a location containing information that encodes the final cache coordinates.
-An example would be to direct the finder to a plaque where the digits of a date on the plaque correspond to coordinates of the final cache.

-Mystery or puzzle caches require one to discover information or solve a puzzle to find the cache.
-Some mystery caches provide a puzzle that must be solved to determine the physical cache location.
-Caches that do not fit into other categories are classified as mystery caches.
-Posted coordinates of mystery caches are also usually bogus.
+Traditional cache

+The simplest form of a geocache.
+It consists of a container with a log sheet, and is located at the posted coordinates.
+Cache containers come in many different sizes.

+Night cache

+These caches are intended to be found at night, usually by use of a UV torch.

+Multi-cache

+These caches include at least one stage in addition to the physical final container with a log sheet.
+The posted coordinates for a multi-cache are the first stage.
+At each stage, the geocacher gathers information that leads them to the next stage or to the final container.
+Multi-caches can consist of physical stages (i.e. the first stage contains coordinates for the next stage and so forth) or virtual stages (i.e. the first stage is a historical marker where geocachers have to answer questions to calculate the coordinates to the final physical container).

+Mystery cache

+Also called a 'puzzle cache', players might need to solve a puzzle or bring a special tool to reveal the next waypoint or final coordinates.
+Most often, the final container is not at the posted coordinates which is noted in the cache description.
+Some puzzles can be easy and involve basic math operations or they can be quite difficult, with some of the more challenging ones requiring a firm understanding of computer programming.
+Geocaching Toolbox, a website dedicated to create and solve puzzle geocaches, provides a comprehensive list of common puzzle cache ciphers.

+There are also some subcategories of the mystery cache, which are normally listed as a Mystery Type, which are listed below.